symentis/Corridor/README.md

 ```

 The Date in the example is _out of control_.
-Running a test for that Controller will always in a different Date.
+Running a test for that Controller will always result in a different Date.
-The Date is a placeholder for any Coeffect.
+In that case the _Date_ is just a placeholder for any Coeffect.

 Corridor tries to solve this problem by taking the concept of a Coreader and
 turning it into a Swift friendly implementation via protocols and a single property.
-What will it look like?
+_What will it look like?_

 ```swift
 class Controller: UIViewController, HasInstanceContext {